openrport/openrport/docs/no14-scripts.md

 Please note that scripts execution requires commands execution to be enabled (check https://oss.rport.io/docs/no06-command-execution.html#securing-your-environment or `[remote-commands]` enabled flag of configuration).

-Similar to command execution, you can run scripts both by calling a REST api or triggering scripts via websocket interface.
+Similar to command execution, you can run scripts both by calling a REST or websocket interface.
 In all cases the scripts are executed by the following algorithm:
-- Rport server creates a temp script file in a target client.
-Depending on the client's OS it will create either a shell script file for Linux/macOS or a cmd/powershell script for Windows.
+- Rport server calls each client to create a temp script file.
 The script file will get a random unique name and will be placed in the OS default temp folder e.g. `/tmp` in Linux.
 - Rport calls the existing command API to execute the script on the target client, e.g.:
 ```
 sh /tmp/f68a779d-1d46-414a-b165-d8d2df5f348c.sh #Linux/macOS